Layering Four Colors to Create One Great Look

 A mirror, being a small piece, is perfect for using sample sizes on.
 I ultimately wanted it to be red but wanted to have a few other colors popping through here and there.
 I chose brown, tan, a sage green as my base colors and red as the final top color.
 I started by taping off the mirror.
 I find this easier than having to scrape paint off later, it’s worth the few extra minutes before you begin.
 When I applied the base coat I made sure to paint it ‘messy’ and with a lot of texture.

-After I had a good base coat down, one with great texture created by pulling the brush back through the drying paint and pouncing in a few areas, I brushed the other two colors over it.
+I painted the first coat with lots of texture by pulling the brush back through the drying paint and pouncing in a few areas.
+Then I brushed the other two colors over it.
 Coverage doesn’t need to be complete when layering colors.
 I simply apply it here and there and leave a few areas thicker than others.

 There were a few areas where I left the paint quite thick.
 On these spots I took my hair dryer, popped it on high heat and let ‘er rip.
 The heat from the dryer cracked the chalk and clay paint and gave the piece even more depth and texture.